Alexithymia

+Alexithymia (/əˌlɛksɪˈθaɪmiə/, ə-LEK-sih-THY-mee-ə), also called emotional blindness, is a neuropsychological phenomenon characterized by difficulties processing or describing one's emotions.

+Alexithymia occurs in 5% of the general population, though it is more common for those with conditions such as autism (50%), post-traumatic stress disorder (PTSD; 42%), and cancer (37%).

+It is often associated with difficulties in attachment and interpersonal relations.

 Etymology

 The term alexithymia was introduced by psychotherapists John Case Nemiah and Peter Sifneos in 1970 to describe a particular psychological phenomenon.
-Its etymology comes from Ancient Greek.
-The word is formed by combining the alpha privative prefix ἀ- (a-, meaning 'not') with λέξις (léxis, referring to 'words') and θῡμός (thȳmós, denoting 'disposition,' 'feeling,' or 'rage').
-The term can be likened to "dyslexia" in its structure.
+The word is formed by combining the alpha privative prefix ἀ- (a-, meaning 'not') with λέξις (léxis, referring to 'words') and θῡμός (thȳmós, denoting 'disposition,' 'feeling,' or 'rage') in a way that is like "dyslexia".

-In its literal sense, alexithymia signifies "impermeable to emotions".
-Those who exhibit alexithymic traits or characteristics are commonly referred to as alexithymics or alexithymiacs.
+In its literal sense, alexithymia signifies the "inability to describe feelings correctly".
+People who exhibit alexithymic traits or characteristics are commonly referred to as alexithymics or alexithymiacs.

 Classification

 As of 2025, scholars have not reached a consensus about the classification of alexithymia.
-The DSM-5 and the ICD-11 classify alexithymia as neither a symptom nor a mental disorder.
-Cognitive behavioral and psychoanalytic theorists have proposed conceptualizations, including lists of characteristic signs and symptoms.
+Both the DSM-5 and the ICD-11 classify alexithymia as neither a symptom nor a mental disorder.
+Cognitive behavioral and psychoanalytic theorists have proposed conceptualizations, including categorical signs and symptoms of alexithymia.

 Cognitive behavioral model

 The cognitive behavioral model, also known as the attention-appraisal model, proposes three components: